jvick1/crypto-risk-engine/README.md

 Uses both normal and Student-t the distributions and calculates the Var & Cvar

 ## `main.py`
-Orchestration Layer - runs dist, viz and cacls risk metrics for static btc file.
+Orchestration Layer - runs ets, dist, viz and cacls risk metrics for static file.